top of page

 A Movement Workshop at Old School Makerspace in San Antonio, December 2021

-How do I bring a workshop to my church?
+How do I bring a workshop to my community?

-I am happy to travel and would love to hear more about your church and its specific needs and desires.
+I am happy to travel and would love to hear more about your community center, school, place of worship etc and your specific needs and desires.
 Please contact me for more information, or if you are interested in any of the following:

-• A workshop surrounding a specific theme (joy, suffering, relationship, gender, etc.)
+• A workshop surrounding a specific theme (joy, suffering, relationship, growing up, etc.)

 • A seasonal workshop (Easter, Christmas, Lent, Pentecost)

-• A population-specific workshop (women's retreat, youth group, parents, ministry leaders)
+• A population-specific workshop (teachers, women's retreat, business leaders, parents, etc)

 • A longer workshop, with a short performance at the end